xavierloeraflores/ml-proposal-wgu/writeup.md

 ### Scope

-The scope of this project is to develop a machine learning solution that can accurately and automatically detect explicit content in images uploaded to the company's social media platform.
+The scope of this project is to develop a machine-learning solution that can accurately and automatically detect explicit content in images uploaded to the company's social media platform.
 The scope includes the following:
 - Collecting and preparing the data
 - Training the machine learning model
 - Integrating the model with the platform
 - Testing the model
 - Deploying the model
 - Monitoring the model
 The scope does not include the following:
 - Developing a new interface for the moderation team
 - Retraining the model with new data
 - Detecting and categorizing the types of explicit content such as nudity, violence, or hate speech